T-84 Circuit Kit

 - Comprehensive, step-by-step DIY instruction guide

 The "MP6.5" transformer is our custom-wound BV8 style transformer.
 It is the standard transformer used in this kit since we first developed it.
 It offers smooth, flat frequency response from 20Hz to beyond 20kHz, with musical and predictable harmonic coloration.
-This option is expected to become available again in November.

-The new "T6.5" transformer shares the size, turns ratio, and performance of the MP6.5.
+The "T6.5" transformer shares the size, turns ratio, and performance of the MP6.5.
 We developed this transformer for our 990XF kit.
 Within the T-84 circuit, it delivers very slightly higher second harmonic coloration (~2dB), and equally smooth/flat frequency response (deviation less than 0.5dB) from below 20Hz to above 30kHz.

 This circuit kit is easier to build than our transformerless circuit kits; it has approximately half the parts count of our MP-V57, 990, and TL3 circuits.
 Further, it has only 2 polarized components, whereas the transformerless kits have 11 or more.

 If you've never built a microphone circuit before, this kit is a good first project.
 We've had many first-timers successfully complete this circuit.

 But: you must be able to solder.
 If you cannot reliably form sound solder joints, please do not buy this kit.